 With the pertussis outbreak in California nearing a 60-year high in the number of cases reported, the CDC's Advisory Committee on Immunization Practices, or ACIP, has voted to recommend the off-label use of tetanus, diphtheria and acellular pertussis, or Tdap, vaccine in two specific patient groups.

 The ACIP recommended during its Oct.
-27-28 meeting in Atlanta that children ages 7 through 10 years who did not complete the recommended childhood series(5 page PDF) of diphtheria and tetanus toxoids and acellular pertussis, or DTaP, vaccine receive a catch-up dose(292 KB PDF) of Tdap.
+27-28 meeting in Atlanta that children ages 7 through 10 years who did not complete the recommended childhood series(5 page PDF) of diphtheria and tetanus toxoids and acellular pertussis, or DTaP, vaccine receive a catch-up dose(4 page PDF) of Tdap.

 The ACIP also recommended that adults ages 65 and older who have close contact with infants receive a dose of Tdap.
 A dose also may be given to people in this age group who have not previously received Tdap.